Subaru Legacy (second generation): Trim levels

 The Brighton trim level also carried over from the facelifted first generation version that was priced below the "L" trim option.

 The "GT" trim level appeared in 1995 for MY1996.
 The term "Limited" appeared on the "GT", known as the "GT Limited" for model year 1998.
 The term "Limited" was used by itself on the Outback for model year 1998.

 GT models, first offered as a wagon trim package for the USA version in 1994, became a full-blown upgrade for model year 1996, using the new DOHC 2.5L EJ25D flat-4 engine.
 GT models continue to the present model, with Limited editions available, offering heated leather or cloth seats and trim and a tinted glass moonroof.
 Driver and front passenger airbags were added with the redesigned interior.
 New equipment added to the list of features included RF remote keyless entry, fog lights on the upper trim levels and variable-assist power steering.

-Outback

-The Outback concept originated with Subaru of America, which was suffering from slumping sales in the mid-1990s partly due to a lack of an entry in the then-burgeoning sport utility vehicle market.
-Lacking the finances to design an all-new vehicle, Subaru decided to add body cladding and a suspension lift to their Legacy wagon.
-Named the Legacy Outback, after the Australian outback, actor Paul Hogan was the spokesman in the North American market, playing off the Australian name of the vehicle and portraying the vehicle as a capable and more efficient alternative to large, truck-based SUVs.
-Sales exceeded expectations, with Tim Mahoney, Senior Vice President of Subaru of America stating "[the Outback] saved our company."

-The Legacy Outback was formally introduced to the North American market at the 1994 New York Auto Show, and was known in Japan starting August 1995 as the Legacy Grand Wagon, and in Australia as the Outback, a trim package with normal ground clearance but an "SUV look" with two-tone paint and fog lights.
-For the 1994 model year, the Legacy wagon in the North American market was available as the Alpine Sport, Outdoor and Sun Sport, which were Value Option Packages included on the "L" trim level wagon, and graphics denoting the option package installed.
-In Japan the Legacy wagon was called the Legacy Touring Wagon so the Grand wagon nomenclature was meant to signify a more grand, luxurious approach to equipment offered.
-The exterior was designed by Olivier Boulay, who was hired by Subaru on a short-term basis.